 - Create a larger down payment.
 This applies for any home loan.
 The more money you have for a down payment, the less money needed to be borrowed.

 - Find a co-signer.
 Another option is to find someone with a steady stream of income to co-sign on the loan with you.

-Consult With a Mortgage Lender
+Why You Should Consult With a Mortgage Lender